ahya-ulumudin/BESS_Optimization/README.md

 ## 📝 License

-This project is open-source and available under the MIT License.
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this code for academic or commercial purposes, provided that proper credit is given to the original author.